Media Buying Factors That You Should Consider

 Who is your audience?
 What are their TV watching habits?

-• Demographics.
-Does your audience fall into the category of adults aged 25-54?
-These are consumers who have money to spend
+- Consider your Demographics!
+For example, does your audience fall into the category of adults aged 25-54?
+These are consumers who have money to spend.

-• What are the local broadcast options and how much do they cost?
-If you’re chasing a wealthier group, maybe paid-for television such as cable is the way to go.
+- What are the local broadcast options and how much do they cost?
+For example, if you’re chasing a wealthier group, maybe paid-for television such as cable is the way to go.

-• What is the geographic location?
-Larger cities will cost more to air your ads than small towns.
+- What is the geographic location?
+For example, larger cities will cost more to air your ads than small towns.

-• Holiday craze—be prepared to pay bigger bucks during the fourth quarter of the year
+- Consider the Holiday craze!
+It is good to be prepared to pay bigger bucks during the fourth quarter of the year!

-• Supply of advertising spots, depending on length of TV show
+- Consider the supply of advertising spots, depending on length of TV show.

-• Ability to negotiate price, depending on time of year
+- What is your ability to negotiate price depending on time of year?

-• Time of day you want to advertise, depending on your demographic
+- What is the time of day you want to advertise depending on your demographic?

-• Choosing a station that attracts your target demographic
+- Choosing a station that attracts your target demographic is one of the vital media buying factors to consider.

-• Requesting your commercial air during a certain show.
-For example, if you are advertising cooking classes or a new bakery in town, you might want these to air during TLC’s Kitchen Boss.
+- Request your commercial air during a certain show.
+For example, if you are advertising cooking classes or a new bakery in town, you might want these to air during TLC’s Cake Boss.

 Not sure where to begin?